Strike, protests mark International Women's Day in Spain - Journal du Cameroun

 International Women’s Day was being celebrated around the world on Friday, with marches and other actions expected.

-Hundreds of protests and gatherings were planned across Spain.
+Already, thousands of people had protested around the country.
 In Barcelona, demonstrators blocked a major thoroughfare, some wearing purple wigs — the colour long associated with gender equality.

-Unions, feminist associations and left-wing parties are hoping to draw hundreds of thousands of people in big marches later in the day in Madrid and Barcelona.
+Mass protests are planned later in the day in Madrid and Barcelona.

-As snap general elections near on April 28, women’s rights has become a crux theme of left- and right-wing parties’ election campaigns, with all pledging to do their bit for inequalities.
+As snap general elections near on April 28, women’s rights has become a major theme of left- and right-wing parties’ election campaigns, with all pledging to do their bit for inequalities.

-The gender pay gap stands at 14.2 percent according to the latest EU statistics, two points below the EU average.
+The gender pay gap in Spain stands at 14.2 percent according to the latest EU statistics, two points below the EU average.

 And gender violence continues to take its toll on women, with 47 killed by their partners or ex-partners last year and at least 975 dead since 2003, according to government figures.